JamesArmer/secure-privacy-fullstack-tech-test/README.md

 ## Task 2 - Frontend

-The `/frontend` folder of this monorepo has only an `index.html` file with some basic form components and an empty `main.js` file ready to add interactivity to the page.
+The `/frontend` folder of this monorepo has only an `index.html` file with some basic form components and an empty `main.js` and `style.css` file ready to add interactivity and design to the page.

 1. Extend the simple user creation form to match the fields in your `User` entity from Task 1
 2. Write JavaScript code which will send a create user request to the backend when the form is submitted